LLNL/scr/doc/rst/users/config.rst

      - Set to 1 to enable asynchronous flush methods (if supported).
    * - :code:`SCR_FLUSH_POSTSTAGE`
      - 0
-     - Set to 1 to finalize async flushes using the scr_poststage script, rather than in SCR_Finalize().
+     - Set to 1 to finalize asynchronous flushes using the scr_poststage script, rather than in SCR_Finalize().
 This can be used to start a checkpoint flush near the end of your job, and have it run "in the background" after your job finishes.
 This is currently only supported by the IBM Burst